MicrosoftDocs/azure-reference-other/stream-analytics-query-language/cast-azure-stream-analytics.md

 ---
-title: "CAST (Azure Stream Analytics) | Microsoft Docs"
+title: CAST (Azure Stream Analytics) | Microsoft Docs
-description: "Converts an expression of one data type to another within the supported types in Stream Analytics Query Language."
+description: Converts an expression of one data type to another within the supported types in Stream Analytics Query Language.
 applies_to:
   - "Azure"
 services: stream-analytics
 author: jasonwhowell
+ms.author: jasonh
 manager: kfile
 ms.service: stream-analytics
 ms.topic: reference
 ms.assetid: 1cddcf7a-cdc7-4efc-91c3-9f8058b0e8c7
 caps.latest.revision: 8
 ms.workload: data-services
-ms.date: 07/19/2017
+ms.date: 05/17/2018
-ms.author: jasonh
 ---

 # CAST (Azure Stream Analytics)
 Converts an expression of one data type to another within the supported types in Stream Analytics Query Language.
-This will fail and cause the job to stop if the conversion cannot be performed.

-  For example, CAST ('this is a string' AS bigint) will result in a job failure.
-When this is not a desired outcome use [TRY_CAST &#40;Azure Stream Analytics&#41;](try-cast-azure-stream-analytics.md) instead.
+If the conversion cannot be performed, the function fails and causes the job to stop.
+For example, the clause `CAST ('this is a string' AS bigint)` results in a job failure since the input string cannot be converted into a bigint data type.
+To avoid type cast failures, use [TRY_CAST](try-cast-azure-stream-analytics.md) instead.

 **Syntax**

 ```
 CAST ( expression AS data_type)